Technologies

 How thick can waterjet cutting cut metal?

-Does waterjet cutting cause a heat-affected zone?
+Does waterjet cutting cause a heat-affected zone (HAZ)?

 What is the difference between waterjet cutting and laser cutting for metals?